scrapinghub/spidermon/docs/source/monitors.rst

 -----------------

 Sometimes we don't want to wait until the end of the spider execution to monitor it.
-For example, we may want to be notified as soon the number of errors reach a value or close the spider if the time elapsed is greater than expected.
+For example, we may want to be notified as soon the number of errors reaches a value or close the spider if the time elapsed is greater than expected.

 You define your `Monitors`_ and `Monitor Suites`_ the same way as before, but